ejsnews/manifeste-souverainete-technologique/analyses/ENERGY_SOURCES_COMPARISON_WHY_HAFFNER_ENERGY_THERMOLYSIS_CHANGES_EVERYTHING.md

 ---
 ## Introduction: Energy, a Civilizational Choice

-Choosing an energy source is not just about choosing a price per kilowatt-hour.
+Faced with the US capitulation to Iran, choosing an energy source is not just about choosing a price per kilowatt-hour.
 It means choosing a level of geopolitical dependence, an impact on soils and the atmosphere, a capacity for resilience in times of crisis, and a trajectory for future generations.

 The table below compares all available or developing energy sources according to nine objective criteria, in the French and European context of 2026.
 This is not an ideological plea: the numbers speak for themselves.